MD, Johns Hopkins School of Medicine, 1992

 Epidemiology and clinical research is most productive when done collaboratively.
-I am fortuante to play a leadership role in a number of large collaborations.
-Our department, Welch Center and university (Comstock Professorship) produced short videos which partly feature my work and thinking about training future leaders.
+I am fortunate to play a leadership role in a number of large collaborations.
+The Epidemiology Department, Welch Center and Johns Hopkins University (through funding from Comstock Professorship) produced short videos which partly feature my work and thinking about training future leaders.

 Director, Cardiovascular Epidemiology Training Program (T32HL07024) and co-director area of concentration.

 Director, George W. Comstock Center for Public Health Research and Prevention (GWCC) with over 30 staff members involved in data collection based in Hagerstown, MD.